iPhone X's Face ID Inspires Privacy Worries — But Convenience May Trump Them

 A lot of customers were hustling in to Apple's store in downtown San Francisco this weekend.
 I asked a few shoppers their opinions of Face ID, and most felt like Jess Bendit.

 "Is it going to take off because it's convenient?
-Probably," says Bendit.
+Probably," Bendit said.
 "Hey, we're all narcissists, often.
-So that idea that my phone could recognize me personally, that's super-flattering, I guess."
+So the idea that my phone could recognize me personally, it's super-flattering, I guess."

 And Apple has been marketing itself for some time as the company that values user privacy — a message that has gotten through to Nick Reynolds and other fans.